2 Care, prevention and counselling

 A congenital disorder is identified and, where possible, a genetic diagnosis is made in the same way as all medical diagnoses by:

 - Doing a physical examination: A full examination must be done.
-Many of the abnormal clinical signs (dysmorphic features) of birth defects are external and visible.
+Many of the abnormal clinical signs (dysmorphic features) of congenital disorders are external and visible.
 These signs can be used to suggest a possible diagnosis.
 If a patient has three or more recognisable dysmorphic features or an obvious congenital malformation (e.g. cleft lip or spina bifida), this indicates a congenital disorder.

-- Performing investigations: Investigations relevant to each case can be ordered and the results obtained.
+- Performing investigations: Genetic tests relevant to each case can be ordered and the results obtained.

 - Making a final diagnosis: If possible a doctor should confirm the diagnosis before treatment and genetic counselling are offered.
 If a final diagnosis cannot be reached, and this is holding back the ongoing treatment and counselling of the patient, referral to an appropriate centre must be considered.